tripathysagar/bigip_auto/README.md

 Screen Interaction: This tool interacts directly with your screen to perform operations.
 Ensure that the relevant windows are visible and not obstructed.
 ## Support

-For issues or questions, open an issue or contact the maintainer.
+For issues or questions, open an issue🫡.